db1group/engineering-performance-guide/indicators/tactical/EMPA.md

   </tr>
   <tr>
     <th class="tg-0pky">Description:</th>
-    <th class="tg-0pky">This indicator measures how many % of the projects are technically visible, that is, they are being monitored within the engineering dashboard</th>
+    <th class="tg-0pky">This indicator measures how many % of the projects are technically visible, that is, they are being monitored within the engineering dashboard.
+To understand how you can submit your project to be evaluated by the engineering dashboard, refer to <a href="https://db1global.sharepoint.com/:b:/s/engineers.it/EYBIsx4LdIlDhpam8fuoh68B5ANL7ai-V8ctCZ4OFun2tA?e=tEzi3q">this link</a></th>
   </tr>
   <tr>
     <th class="tg-0pky">Goal:</th>